splunk/splunk-sdk-javascript/README.md

         C:\Users\currentusername\.splunkrc

     You might get errors in Windows when you try to name the file because ".splunkrc" appears to be a nameless file with an extension.
-You can use the command line to create this file by going to the **C:\Users\**_username** directory and entering the following command:
+You can use the command line to create this file by going to the C:\Users\_<currentusername>_ directory and entering the following command:

         Notepad.exe .splunkrc